 We conclude by demonstrating that the processes and relationships embedded in this fantasy represent interruptions of the process of internalizing the good object and attacks on the self’s capacity to contain and integrate experience, to think, to exist in a real sense, and to relate to others as real and separate beings.
 These capacities are, of course, the very capacities required to live and to thrive in civil society.

-One of my current writing projects is a guidebook on critical thinking, which, perhaps requires a bit of explanation.
+One of my most recent published books is a textbook/guidebook on critical thinking, which, perhaps requires a bit of explanation.
 As part of Medaille College’s Core Curriculum, I have taught over fifty sections of our introductory course in Critical Thought over the past twelve years, and, coupled with my Fulbright experience of training faculty in critical thinking, I have learned a great deal both about the meaning of critical thinking, as a concept, and the effectiveness of various methods and materials of teaching courses in critical thinking.
 My approach to critical thinking is to see it as a sub-field of psychoanalytic political theory; that is, to understand the real questions of critical thinking not merely as questions involving how to avoiding logical fallacies, but as far more complex questions involving the relationship between thoughts, emotions, impulses, and coercive forces and pressures arising both from within and without the individual.
-This book (Forthcoming, 2019), entitled Critical Thinking and the Subject of Inquiry: A Guide for Teachers, Learners, and Trainers, not only because critical thinking must be taken more serious as a subject that deserves study and has been studied throughout the history of the Western canon, but also because thinking critically has a great deal to do with both the capacities and the risks we associate with becoming a mature political subject.
+This book (2019), is entitled Critical Thinking and the Subject of Inquiry: Capacities, Resilience, and Power – A Guide for Teachers, Learners, and Trainers, not only because critical thinking must be taken more serious as a subject that deserves study and has been studied throughout the history of the Western canon, but also because thinking critically has a great deal to do with both the capacities and the risks we associate with becoming a mature political subject.

 I currently edit (with David McIvor) Routledge’s new book series, Psychoanalytic Political Theory.
 My vision for the series has been to provide scholars of within political science, as well as related disciplines, with a publishing space for their work at the intersection of psychoanalysis and political and social thought.
 The series launched in 2018 and we currently have several exciting titles under contract or in press.